Engin-Boot/pong-stage-anjalimnnit/Stage0/GameController.md

  When - The user enter the start button.

- Then - The system automatically assigns a player 2 from the set of online users.
+ Then - We can see two paddles and a ball
-        and their intial scores are set to 0.
+        and intial scores of players are set to 0 and the game starts by clicking on the ball.

 ### Scenario: Incrementing the score of the player